 SELECT * FROM Customers; to find and compare data.
 You could compare data in a spreadsheet, but databases are much more powerful and far less easy to mess up.

-A relational database doesn't just store data, it stores relationships between that data—linking, for example, all of the songs in your music collection with categories such as artist, title, and era.
-You can then use those relationships to answer questions you have.
-Storing related data together in a single spreadsheet can be unwieldy and invite errors when you try to sort and compare it, but with a database, for example, you could easily filter by '90s hits with "baby" in the title without modifying your database itself.
+A relational database doesn't just store data—it stores relationships between that data.
+For example, you could use it to link all of the songs in your music collection with categories such as artist, title, and era.
+You can then use those relationships to answer questions like, "What songs in my collection contain 'baby' in the title and are '90s hits?"
+And you can do this without modifying the database itself.

-A basic rule of thumb is that a database is more suited to organize a large amount of information.
-Spreadsheets are the best fit for running calculations.
-Airtable gives you the best of both worlds: a relational database that's as easy to work with as Google Sheets or Microsoft Excel.
+But here's what makes Airtable special: it gives you the best of both worlds.
+It's a relational database that's as easy to work with as Google Sheets or Microsoft Excel.

 There are five basic building blocks to an Airtable database: